rothos/protocol_1/index.md

 Places likely worth investigating:

-1. Where something seemingly X somehow leads to (or somehow depends on) something seemingly Y, or vice versa. (e.g. when doing something bad is good or when doing something good is bad)
+1. Where something seemingly X somehow leads to (or somehow depends on) something seemingly Y, or vice versa. (e.g. when doing something bad is good or when doing something good is bad);
-2. Where something is seemingly somehow X and Y at the same time.
+2. Where something is seemingly somehow X and Y at the same time;
-3. Where something is seemingly somehow X and Y at different times.
+3. Where something is seemingly somehow X and Y at different times;
-4. Where something is seemingly somehow either X or Y conditionally.
+4. Where something is seemingly somehow either X or Y conditionally;

-X, Y =
+where X, Y =

 <div class="lower_alpha"></div>
 1. true, false